 A commemorative coffee-table book documenting the 50-year history of Athens Academy, founded in 1966 in Athens, Georgia.

 IDEAL Industries (100-year history)

 A commemorative coffee-table book documenting the 100-year history of IDEAL Industries, founded in 1916 in Chicago and continuing today as a fourth-generation family-owned business.
+(Now in second printing!)